platformsh/platformsh-docs/use-platform/user-administration.rst

 User roles
 ----------

 Every Platform.sh user has a role.
-A role allosws to control access and improve security on your project - different roles are authorized to do different things with your applications, environments and users.
+A role allows to control access and improve security on your project - different roles are authorized to do different things with your applications, environments and users.
 You can use your collection of Roles to manage how users interact with Platform.sh.

 At the project level: